LiroyvH/signal-export/README.md

 This is currently the only known way to back-up Signal Desktop and also the only way to get some form of backup for iPhone/iOS users.
 Signal's developers have so far refused to give iOS users any means to export a back-up and they have shot down any attempts and all viable solutions; even when they were extraordinary safe solutions.
 Signal's developers have refused to offer an explanation as to why they wish to deny us any means of backing up our data, even when this can be done in a simple and secure way - even through AMB or on iCloud.
 It looks like, unfortunately, Signal wants to keep your iOS data hostage at all costs.
 So good news: if your Signal Desktop instance is in-sync with your iPhone, you can now at least create a backup to HTML and/or PDF files so that at least your message history is safe to some extent.
 (Note: from the time you started using Desktop.
 Anything before that time is not included.)
 Of course if you wish to upload this as a backup to a cloud service, then I strongly recommend uploading it in an encrypted container for your own safety - don't ever upload the plain-text HTML/PDF!

 Please continue reading to find all installation instructions and instructions to generate PDF's.
+Everything comes as-is and comes with zero guarantees (of proper or safe operation).
+Using this tool, any commands or instructions is at your own risk.
+Do not rely on the output of these scripts and commands as your sole backup and double-check the output.

 &nbsp;
 ## Example